onionware-github/OnionMedia/Privacy.md

 By using OnionMedia, you thus also agree to these Third-Party-Libraries' privacy policies.

 ### Third-Party-Libraries
 On our side we don't collect any personal data from our users.
-Everything is processed on the machine and will never be transmitted via the internet.
+These libraries are used in OnionMedia and may collect data:
 - FFmpeg (https://ffmpeg.org/)
 - FFMpegCore (https://github.com/rosenbjerg/FFMpegCore)
 - xFFmpeg.Net (https://github.com/cmxl/FFmpeg.NET)